denvash/dennisvash.com/src/content/about/index.md

   - Figma
 ---

 Hello!
-I'm Dennis, a (future) software engineer based in Haifa, Israel who enjoys building things that live on the internet.
+I'm Dennis, a software engineer who enjoys building things that live on the internet.
 I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern back-ends.

 Here's is my favorite technologies stack: